Engel & Völkers

 RERA rental increase regulations in Dubai

-The growth of urban centers has led to increased demand for housing, resulting in an upward trend in rental prices.
-The rental market in Dubai has seen a substantial rise in recent years, with apartment rents rising by 24.1% and villa rents by 24.8%.
+The growth of Dubai has led to increased demand for housing, resulting in an upward trend in rental prices.
+The rental market in Dubai has seen a substantial rise in recent years, with many tenants facing the prospect of landlords trying to implement significant rent increases.

-The Real Estate Regulatory Authority (RERA) has instituted regulations governing Dubai's property market to address the evolving dynamics, including Articles 26 of 2007, No. 33 of 2008, and No. 2 of 2011, specifying the roles and responsibilities of tenants and landlords and ensuring a balanced relationship between the two parties.
+The Real Estate Regulatory Authority (RERA) has instituted regulations governing Dubai's property market to address the evolving dynamics, including Articles 26 of 2007, No. 33 of 2008, and No. 2 of 2011, specifying the exact processes and rules around rental increases in Dubai, including the use of the RERA Rental Index and the need for written notice to be given at least 90 days before the end of the tenancy.

-In Dubai rental law, Article 7 states that a valid tenancy contract cannot be unilaterally terminated through its duration unless both parties agree upon it.
+In Dubai rental law, Article 7 states that a valid tenancy contract cannot be unilaterally terminated through its duration unless both parties agree.

 There are only specific situations wherein a landlord can evict their tenant before the tenancy contract expires, according to Article 25 of Law (26) of 2007.
 These situations include: